Summary

 Product and Engineering: Speeding Up Innovation Cycles

 In development teams, GenAI is embedding itself into the very fabric of how products are built and delivered.
-GitHub Copilot serves as a real-time coding collaborator, suggesting optimal functions and flagging vulnerabilities.
+GitHub Copilot serves as a real-time coding collaborator, suggesting optimal functions and supporting development workflows.
 Meanwhile, Notion AI automates documentation and sprint retrospectives, reducing administrative friction across agile workflows.

 HR and Learning: Reinventing Employee Onboarding and Training